Click on >> SITE MAP

 advising a youngster !

-LISAs Lifetime ISAs This is a strange new product is being pushed by the government from April 2017.
+LISAs Lifetime ISAs This is a strange product was pushed by the government from April 2017.

 It is intended to help two groups (1) First time buyers saving for a house (2) People saving for a pension.
 You have to be over 18 and under 40.
 The government (er.. you and me if you don't qualify) will add the princely sum of 25% to any amounts you save in the scheme.
 You can add up to £4000 per annum.
 So, a couple saving for a house could add as much as £2000 per annum (25% of £8000) towards their house deposit.
 Someone saving £4000 p.a. until they are 50 could have as much as £32,000 added to their pension pot.
 This would be in addition to any (compound) interest of dividends paid by the scheme.
 Dividends ?
 Yes, the money can be saved in cash or invested with an Investment company.
 This is all so new that it is not yet clear which organisations will offer LISAs and what interest/dividends are likely to accrue.
 BTW.
 If you withdraw your cash and do not use it for these two specific things (first house or pension pot) your will lose the additional sum added by the government !
 See more at http://www.moneysavingexpert.com/savings/lifetime-ISAs

 At an average of 3.5% of income we are saving less than at any time since records were taken.
-The climate of low interest that keeps continuing is dissuading people from saving and is keeping the country going as we go deeper into personal debt.
-In 1887 someone said "Owners of capital will stimulate the working class to buy more and more expensive goods, houses and technology, pushing them to take more and more expensive credits, until their debt becomes unbearable.
-The unpaid debt will lead to bankruptcy of banks, which will have to be nationalised" :: Karl Marx
+The climate of low interest rates is dissuading people from saving and is keeping the country going as we go deeper into personal debt.************

 Don't forget that if you and your legal partner are both under 81 and one is not a tax payer you could be getting the Marriage Allowance of £220 for this tax year AND for the last.
 You need to transfer unused tax allowance from one person to the other.
 Only HALF of those eligible are doing this and may be missing out on £432!
 If one of the couple is over 81 then see https://www.gov.uk/married-couples-allowance, which is slightly better but is being phased out at some stage.

-Post Brexit everything financial is up in the air.
-The Bank of England has reduced the bank rate to 0.25% and pound has fallen against most other currencies, including the Euro and the dollar.
+Post Brexit referendum everything financial is up in the air.
+The Bank of England reduced the bank rate to 0.25% (now up to 0.5%) and pound has fallen against most other currencies, including the Euro and the dollar.
 The result is expected to be rising import prices (e.g. food, oil, gas) and therefore rising inflation.
-If the economy needs a boost the bank rate could even reduce to zero.
+If the economy needs a boost the bank rate could even reduce to zero (as did Japan).
 Organisations seeking safety are even investing in government stock at LESS than zero percent.
 So, for now, I must delete all references to bank and building society interest rates until things calm down.

 So, what is left ?
 Equity release on a house?
 Which (magazine) discovered that many 'middlemen' did not make clear the pitfalls, such as penalties for early repayment of the loan and inheritance tax implications.
 One should read guidance given by the Equity Release Council and only do business with a company that is a member of that bodyPeople worry that when the last village bank closes they will be without banking facilities.
-But for those which still have a Post Office Post Office banking includes Direct Debits, Standing Orders, Online, phone and Mobile banking, card use abroad, contactless Visa card, cheque book on request, even an overdraught at 14.5% There is a charge for going overdrawn or bounced cheques.
-You can avoid these for a monthly £5 fee
+But for those which still have a Post Office Post Office banking includes Direct Debits, Standing Orders, Online, phone and Mobile banking, card use abroad, contactless Visa card, cheque book on request, even an overdraft at 14.5% There is a charge for going overdrawn or bounced cheques.
+You can avoid these for a monthly £5 fee N.B.
+The site says that all Post Office Current Accounts are closed.
+Go to their site to reclaim any savings you have with them

 interest you earn from bank accounts, savings accounts, credit union